 Prior to joining Beasley Allen, Matt practiced law in Birmingham and as a solo practitioner in Montgomery.
 Matt has handled a wide range of cases involving fraud, personal injury claims, motor-vehicle accidents and breach of contract claims in both state and federal courts.
 Prior to entering into private practice, Matt served as law clerk to the Honorable William H. Thompson, Presiding Judge of the Alabama Court of Civil Appeals.

 Matt is a graduate of Samford University’s Cumberland School of Law and earned his undergraduate degree from the University of Alabama.
 Matt was a member of the University of Alabama Crimson Tide football team from 1994 to 1998 and played for College Football Hall of Fame head coach Gene Stallings.
 In addition to lettering for the Tide, Matt was named to the Academic All-Southeastern Conference team in 1996.

-Active in both professional and charitable organizations, Matt served two terms as an elected member of the Birmingham Bar Association’s Young Lawyers Executive Committee and is a member of the Montgomery County Association for Justice.
-Matt has also served as a volunteer committee member for several Cystic Fibrosis Foundation fundraising events, is an active member of the Jimmy Hitchcock Award Committee, and coaches soccer at the YMCA, basketball in the Upward League and baseball in Southeastern Dixie Youth.
+Active in both professional and charitable organizations, Matt is a member of the Alabama State Bar and served two terms as an elected member of the Birmingham Bar Association’s Young Lawyers Executive Committee.
+He is also a member of the Montgomery County Bar Association and the American Association for Justice.
+Matt is an active member of the Jimmy Hitchcock Award Committee, and coaches soccer at the YMCA, basketball in the Upward League and baseball in Southeastern Dixie Youth league.